FuzzyBootsDK/WPF_Clock/README.md

-# WPF Clock Application
+# WPF Clock and Weather Application

-This is a simple WPF (Windows Presentation Foundation) application that displays the current date and time.
+This is a WPF (Windows Presentation Foundation) application that displays the current date, time, and weather information.
 The application allows the user to toggle between different date and time formats and switch between English and Danish languages.

 ## Features

 - Display current date and time.
+- Display current weather information including temperature, wind direction, wind speed, and humidity.
 - Toggle between 24-hour and 12-hour time formats.
 - Toggle between European (dd-MM-yyyy) and American (MM-dd-yyyy) date formats.
 - Toggle between numeric and spelled out month formats in the date.